manussekhar/German_Notes/Cases/Conjugation/Akkusative Verben.md

 lieben;to love
 leben;to live

-I need a pen -> Ich brache einen
+I need a pen -> Ich brache einen Kuli